Melanie Florence

 Melanie Florence is a Canadian author of Cree and Scottish heritage.

-Writings

 Florence lives in Toronto, Ontario, but several of her books are informed by the experiences of her grandfather, who attended one of Canada's infamous residential schools.
 She writes both fiction and non-fiction for children and young adult audiences.
 Her books are about historical and contemporary issues affecting indigenous people.

 In 2016, Florence was awarded the TD Canadian Children's Literature Award for her picture book, Missing Nimâmâ.
 The book tells the story of a young, indigenous mother, a missing woman, watching from afar as her daughter grows up.
 The prize is one of the largest in Canadian children's literature.